rgbkrk/Snippets/README.md

 ![image](https://user-images.githubusercontent.com/836375/81459876-c36ae900-9156-11ea-95de-8d5b86510f20.png)

 ## Overview

 The Snippet UI consists of an input and output area.
 The input area contains a code editor which accepts javascript code.
 The output area needs to display the result of the evaluated code in the code editor, e.g. see below. **The goal of this activity is to hook up the `Run` button so that the results of the evaluated code appear in the output area.**

 ![running in action](https://user-images.githubusercontent.com/836375/81460061-c4504a80-9157-11ea-893f-cbd691f0221c.gif)

+## What's provided

+There is a basic react app and GraphQL server with the base functionality implemented.
+If you're new to GraphQL, read up on [mutations](https://www.apollographql.com/docs/react/data/mutations/) and look at what's already put in place for you with the current `useMutation` call.

 ## Summary